vishnubob/pixace/README.md

 | -------- | ------- | ------- | ------- |
 | ![original](https://raw.githubusercontent.com/vishnubob/pixace/media/media/token_orig.jpg) | ![tokenized](https://raw.githubusercontent.com/vishnubob/pixace/media/media/token_5-4-4.jpg) | ![tokenized](https://raw.githubusercontent.com/vishnubob/pixace/media/media/token_4-3-3.jpg) | ![tokenized](https://raw.githubusercontent.com/vishnubob/pixace/media/media/token_3-2-2.jpg) |

+For resizing, I decded to use 32x32 images.
+These are tiny images, only 1024 pixels, but with interpolation, they scale up incredibly well.
+With HSV 544 and 32x32 images, I was able to train a transformer model with batch size 8, or a reformer model with batch size 32 on a single 10gb card.
+I used the [animal faces](https://www.kaggle.com/andrewmvd/animal-faces) dataset for my first attempt.

 ## Image Completion

+Using [autoregressive sampling](https://trax-ml.readthedocs.io/en/latest/trax.supervised.html#trax.supervised.decoding.autoregressive_sample_stream), we can use our trained model to complete one half of an image:

 ![8x8 panel of generated images of animals](https://raw.githubusercontent.com/vishnubob/pixace/media/media/fill-in-example.jpg)

 ## Image Generation

+With this same technique, we can also generate entirely new images:

 ![8x8 panel of generated images of animals](https://raw.githubusercontent.com/vishnubob/pixace/media/media/zoo-smol.jpg)

+## How do I use it?

+This is a work in progress, so please check back.
+For the adventerous, there is a Dockerfile.  <3